THE STATE OF ISRAEL

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-The purpose of this article is to introduce you to the modern nation of Israel and to clear up a number of lies that are told about this nation and her people.
+The purpose of this article is to introduce you to the modern nation of Israel.
+The intent is also to clear up a number of lies that are told about this nation and her people.

 The name Israel comes from the Old Testament of the Bible.
 It is the name that was given to Jacob, the third patriarch of the Hebrew faith on earth.
 He was given the name after he wrestled with an angel to save a man.
 The meaning of the name ‘Israel’ in Hebrew is one who wrestles with God to do the right thing (Reference: Genesis 32:28-29 and 35:10).